ncbi/ribovore/documentation/ribodbmaker.md

 required start and stop model positions that each aligned sequence must satisfy.
 By default, these are positions 60 and L-59 where L is the model length.
 They can be changed with the `--fmpos` or `--fmlpos` and `--fmrpos` [command-line options](#options).
+For an example, see the section below on [model-specific boundaries used for fungal rRNA RefSeq creation](#spans).
 If you are not concerned about setting the model span parameters, then you can ignore the model span survival table.

 Finally, the surviving sequences are clustered based on sequence identity given the alignment.
 Again, with only 1 sequence this stage is irrelevant for this example but with larger